 8 a.m. - 5 p.m.

-Click here to download the Acceptable Use of Information Technology Resources Policy.
+Download the Acceptable Use of Information Techonology Resources Policy (PDF)

 As with nearly all other corporations and educational institutions, the rapid emergence of the Internet, the growth of the World Wide Web, the incorporation of electronic mail in various curricula, and the availability of distributed information resources across a common network has caused Texas Wesleyan University to examine the many issues involved in the responsible use of information technology using institutional resources.
 This policy is the product of that study, and adherence by all Texas Wesleyan University students and staff is necessary.
 Adherence to this policy will ensure a computing environment that will perpetuate Texas Wesleyan University's academic and service mission.
 It is imperative that the campus community accepts that technological resources require responsible behavior from all its users.
 Simply stated, the continued and efficient accessibility of computer resources is the responsibility of the entire campus community.